Bondiola sandwich: Description

 The meat consists of slices of roasted cured pork shoulder which is served on bread.
 The sandwich is usually served with lemon juice.
 There are variations of the bondiola sandwich.
 Occasionally the bondiola meat is braised in beer, and served with cheddar cheese and caramelized onions, and served on brioche bread.
 It can be accompanied by coleslaw, cabbage and a mayonnaise salad.
-Sometimes the bondiola meat is stuffed with other ingredients such as bacon and onions and served on a bun.
+Occasionally the bondiola meat is stuffed with other ingredients such as bacon and onions and served on a bun.
+The sandwich is often served in a portion large enough for more than one person.

 Bondiola meat

 The fatty pork shoulder meat is prepared with seasoning which includes nutmeg, salt, paprika, and pepper.
 The meat is then wrapped and tied for 30 to 60 days.
 During the process water evaporates from the meat, and fermentation of lactic acid occurs.
 The enzymes which are released give it flavor.
 Bondiola can also be made using pork rear legs and meat taken from the neck muscles.

 The process of curing the bondiola often includes curing the meat in a pig's bladder and some forms involve adding veal (bondiola di Adria) or smoking the meat (bondiola affumicata).
 When bacon is included in the curing process it is called Bondiola di Treviso.
 An American equivalent of a similar cut of meat would be Boston butt.